 🔴 CANNABIS IS THE CULPRIT: THE DEADLY WEED PSYCHOSIS LINK

-Recent data from the National Confidential Inquiry into Suicide and Safety in Mental Health indicates that roughly ninety-Four per cent of killings committed by patients with schizophrenia involve individuals who were non-adherent with medication and where also continuing the misuse of cannabis, in direct contradiction of the release terms of their mental health orders.
+Recent data from the National Confidential Inquiry into Suicide and Safety in Mental Health indicates that roughly ninety-four per cent of killings committed by patients with schizophrenia involve individuals who were non-adherent with medication and were also continuing the misuse of cannabis, in direct contradiction of the release terms of their mental health orders.

 This correlation highlights a lethal deficit in the current enforcement of Section 37/41 restricted hospital orders and Community Treatment Orders where abstinence from cannabis is a mandated condition of a patient’s ongoing freedom.